mrjoes/mrjoes.github.com/_posts/2013-06-21-python-realtime.md

 Some proxies can't handle WebSocket connection over port 80 - they think it is generic HTTP request and attempt to cache it.
 Anti-viruses that have HTTP scanning component were caught doing this.

-Anyway, WebSocket is best way to establish bi-directional communication between client and server, but can not be used as only one solution to the push problem.
+Anyway, WebSocket is best way to establish bi-directional communication between client and server, but can not be used as single solution to the push problem.

 Use Cases
 ---------